 - Statement of need.
 All applications must include a statement of need outlining why the employer needs to employ an international medical graduate (IMG).
 Statements may include information on the number of recruitment attempts, geographical pressures and special cultural needs relevant to the demographic.

 - Evidence of Distribution Priority Area (DPA) status for GPs, or District of Workforce (DWS) status for non-GP specialists is required if access to the Medicare benefits arrangement is required.
 As an area of need endorsement is not linked to the provision of a Medicare provider number, there is no guarantee that an IMG will be granted access to a Medicare provider number or the Medicare billing arrangements on the basis of an area of need endorsement.
 For international doctors, access to a Medicare provider number is linked to the DPA/DWS status of the location.

 Therefore, all area of need applications in respect to positions that require a Medicare provider number must include the following evidence.

 - General practitioners – provide a printout or scan of the Health Workforce Locator map positively identifying the location as a DPA.

 Applications for an area of need endorsement must be made directly to the Department of Health & Human Services by completing the area of need application form.
 All applications for new endorsements must:

 - be authorised by the employer or the employer’s authorised agent

 - provide the appropriate evidence that demonstrates DPA status for GPs or DWS status for non-GP specialists or a valid 19AB exemption.

 - include a statement of need.

-Approval period – if approved, area of need endorsements are valid for 12 months.
+Approval period – if approved, area of need endorsements are valid for 12 months or until the doctors' medical registration is due for renewal, whichever occurs first.

 Timeframe for assessment – where all information has been submitted, applications are processed within approximately 15 days.
 Once approval is received an electronic version will be sent to the applicant.

 Medical Board of Australia requirements